-As described in note 1.2 to the Group financial statements and note 3.2 to the Company financial statements, the Group and Company have a loan of £2,490,000 which is repayable on demand, and redeemable preference shares of £8,058,000 due on 31 December 2023.
-Both are due to the majority shareholder, InTechnology plc.
+As described in note 1.2 to the Group financial statements and note 3.2 to the Company financial statements, the Group and Company have a loan of £2,090,000 which is repayable on demand, and redeemable preference shares of £8,550,000 due on 31 December 2024.
+Both are due to the majority shareholder, Holf Investments Limited.
 The going concern assumption depends upon the repayment of these balances being deferred for at least 12 months from the date of signing the financial statements.

-InTechnology plc has confirmed its willingness to extend the redemption date of the preference shares and not to demand repayment of the loan for at least 12 months from the date of signing the financial statements.
+Holf Investments Limited has confirmed its willingness to extend the redemption date of the preference shares and not to demand repayment of the loan for at least 12 months from the date of signing the financial statements.
 We do not believe this confirmation is legally binding but it indicates the majority shareholder's intention.
 The majority shareholder has in prior years provided similar support.

-There is also $\pounds 2,815,000$ of deferred consideration payable at 31 December 2022, of which $\pounds 1,739,000$ is disclosed as due within one year.
-An agreed amount is payable each month relating to this payable, and is included in the group's forecast, but the going concern assumption depends on £1,085,000 of the balance being deferred for at least the next 12 months consistent with historic arrangements.
+There is also £2,675,000 of deferred consideration payable at 31 December 2023, of which £1,906,000 is disclosed as due within one year.
+An agreed amount is payable each month relating to this payable, and is included in the group's forecast, but the going concern assumption depends on £2,675,000 of the balance being deferred for at least the next 12 months consistent with historic arrangements.